Factorized Binary Search: change point detection in the network structure of multivariate high-dimensional time series: Results

-In Figure \ref{fig:task_networks} (middle panel) we compare the inter-subject networks from four subjects in their respective final segments.
-There is a clear presence of a stable network (or subnetwork) motif, which all of the subjects share.
+In Figure \ref{fig:rs_intersimil} we compare the stationary networks in the ``Default" community across both subjects and scans.
+There is a clear presence of a common stable network (or subnetwork) or motifs.
 This suggests that there exists certain motifs or sub-networks in time-varying FC that remain stable across subjects.
-While these networks correspond to the final block of time for each subject, we do not suggest that the default mode network evolves in a similar, time-dependent manner across subjects, as during a resting-state experiment, the subjects are unconstrained.
-Indeed, Figure \ref{fig:task_networks} (bottom panel) shows a common network motif for subjects in different time segments.
+Since these motifs appear across different stationary segments, it suggests that the resting-state networks do not evolve in a similar, time-dependent manner across subjects, as during a resting-state experiment, the subjects are unconstrained.
 These nodes appear to connect in high degree with each other.
-This suggests that exists common functional states (or network features, or motifs) that are consistent across subjects in a resting-state at different time intervals.
-These features are meaningful given the fact that this is first study to consider over 300 fMRI time series from a change point perspective.
+This suggests that there exist common functional states (or network features, or motifs) that are consistent across subjects in a resting-state at different time intervals which are meaningful given this is first study to consider over 300 fMRI time series ($p=333$) from a change point dynamic FC perspective.